File Your Taxes

 - Earned Income Tax Credit (EITC).
 The EITC is a tax credit for lower-income working people.
 The income limits change each year and depend on your filing status and how many dependents you can claim.
 You can’t claim the credit if you have more than $10,000 of investment income.

 - Child Tax Credit (CTC).
 The CTC is designed to help low- and moderate-income families offset the cost of raising kids.
-For 2022, it’s worth up to $2,000 for each child through age 16.

 The IRS’s Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs offer free basic tax return preparation to qualified individuals.
-The VITA program has operated for over 50 years.VITA sites offer free tax help to people who need assistance in preparing their own tax returns, including, People who generally make $60,000 or less; Persons with disabilities; and Limited English-speaking taxpayers.
+The VITA program has operated for over 50 years.VITA sites offer free tax help to people who need assistance in preparing their own tax returns, including, People who generally make $67,000 or less; Persons with disabilities; and Limited English-speaking taxpayers.

 To find another VITA tax preparation site near you, search for locations here or you can work with a virtual tax preparer at https://myfreetaxes.com/.